mckennapsean/code-examples/Python/README.md

 Compiling & Running Code
 ------------------------

-these examples are not stand-alone, since no data is provided to run the actual script
+These examples are not stand-alone, since no data is provided to run the actual script.

-you can try to run them using the command-line version of Python, adjusting as needed for your data
+You can try to run them using the command-line version of Python, adjusting as needed for your data.